qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/String.rst

 lpad
 ....

 Returns a string padded on the left to the specified width, using a fill character.
 If the target width is smaller than the string's length, the string is truncated.
+If the fill parameter is omitted, the function will default to a space character.

 .. list-table::
    :widths: 15 85

    * - Syntax
-     - lpad(string, width, fill)
+     - lpad(string, width, [fill:=' '])

+       [] marks optional arguments
    * - Arguments
      - * **string** - string to pad
        * **width** - length of new string
        * **fill** - character to pad the remaining space with
    * - Examples
      - * ``lpad('Hello', 10, 'x')`` → 'xxxxxHello'
+       * ``lpad('Hello', 10)`` → '     Hello'
        * ``lpad('Hello', 3, 'x')`` → 'Hel'